-1. The War Remnants Museum
+1. Learn History at War Remnants Museum

-There are immaculately preserved tanks, planes and other war machines in the outside grounds, but the really hard-hitting information is found inside.
-Photographs, exhibits and written documentation show the horrific lengths that the American Army lowered themselves to in order to try and defeat the North Vietnamese Army.
+There are immaculately preserved tanks, planes, helicopters and other prison settings in the outside grounds, but the really hard-hitting information is found inside.
+More than 20,000 photographs, exhibits, and written documentation show the horrific lengths that the American Army lowered themselves to in order to try and defeat the North Vietnamese Army.

-Address: 28 Võ Văn Tần, Phường 6, Quận 3, Hồ Chí Minh, Vietnam
+- Address: 28 Võ Văn Tần, Phường 6, Quận 3, Hồ Chí Minh, Vietnam

-Open hours: 7:30 am – 12 noon in the morning and 1:30 pm – 5 pm in the afternoon, daily
+- Open hours: 7:30 am – 12 noon in the morning and 1:30 pm – 5 pm in the afternoon, daily

-Entrance price: 15,000 VND per person
+- Entrance price: 15,000 VND per person

-How to get there: The War Remnants Museum is located just northwest of the Independence Palace, you can walk from there in about 10 minutes.
+- How to get there: The War Remnants Museum is located just northwest of the Independence Palace, you can walk from there in about 10 minutes.